ComputerScience-Projects/Calculus-of-Communicating-Systems/README.md

 ```
 [example of result](https://github.com/andreabac3/Calculus-of-Communicating-Systems/blob/master/README.md#an-example-is)

-The form of the parameters is specified in the abstract algebra
+The form of the parameters is specified in the abstract algebra:
 ```sh
 ; datatype process = Empty_proc
     | Input_proc of channel * process